This chapter will cover all the outside motion, i.e. the moving bits.

 Just another one to make…….. …….and a day later done.

-The first task was to drill a pilot hole for each of the two connections, the expansion link die block and the valve.
-Then the slot for the lifting lever die block and finally the plan profile.
+The first task was to drill a pilot hole for each of the two connections, the expansion link die block and the combination lever.
+Then the slot for the lifting lever die block and finally the side profile.

-As the rod fits into an 1″ x 1/2″ bar stock it leaves me with a nice edge along the bottom to hold the rod whilst the elevation (or offset) is machined.
+As the rod fits into an 1″ x 1/2″ bar stock it leaves me with a nice edge along the bottom to hold the rod whilst the plan (or offset) profile is machined.

 The offset arrangement can be seen in the drawing above the part machined bar.